Welcome to the website of St Johns.

 A psychotherapist with 27 years experience in private and group practice.
 Jennie is trained in Transactional Analysis Therapy working with Adults, Children, Couples, EAP, Older Adults, Groups, Organisations, Young People

-Jennie has recently published a book ' The laid back guide to exams and stress' sold successfully on amazon.
+Jennie has published a book ' The laid back guide to exams and stress' sold successfully on amazon.

 This is when several distinct models of counselling and psychotherapy are used together.
 Integrative Therapy is an approach that emphasises the value of all individuals.
 Practitioners attempt to integrate all aspects of the personality such as feelings, perceptions and unresolved conflicts into a cohesive whole, that can encourage their client to approach life more positively, without prejudice, pre-formed opinions or attitudes.